 “When you change the way you look at things, the things you look at change” – Wayne Dyer

 My name is Elaine, and I am the founder of 5xminority, a company and social media brand dedicated to empowering women and minorities, especially in tech.
-I am also the Assistant Vice President and CIO for Information Technology at The Graduate Center, CUNY, a Forbes Technology Council member and contributor, a TEDx Speaker, and an AMA Women’s Leadership Center presenter.
+I am also the Chief Technology Officer (CTO) for US School Assessment at Pearson, a Forbes Technology Council member and contributor, a TEDx Speaker, and an AMA Women’s Leadership Center presenter.
 I am an accomplished senior executive with two decades as an IT leader in higher education.
 I am skilled in Educational Technology, IT Strategy, Management, System Deployment, and Project Portfolio Management.
 I’ve been recognized for staff professional development, change leadership, and talent for communicating with diverse groups of people.

 In general, you may think that belonging to one minority group can make things difficult for you in life.
 I belong to multiple minority groups, and society has tried to put me into so many different boxes that it is hard to keep track at this point.
 I will share ways I’ve discovered to get myself out of those boxes and demonstrate that there are no other limits beyond the ones we impose on ourselves.
 I am a female, Latina, lesbian, who works in the male-dominated IT world, and enjoys life with no children (not by choice), but I enjoy it nonetheless, and I’m here to help others reach their full potential.

 My mission with this platform is to demonstrate how businesses can be powerful platforms for social change.
 All companies must create workplaces that reflect the communities they are serving, and the voices of each employee need to be supported and celebrated daily.
 I am passionate about promoting the value of inclusive workplaces and promoting the importance of inclusion across age, religion, gender, identity, and race.